 Aesop (opens in new tab) creates beautiful skincare packaging, using dark bottles that focus only on what the product does for you.
 US-based Maude (opens in new tab) has redefined adult products, with organic, tasteful, genderless condom designs.

 For cosmetics, the shift is greater still.
 Once upon a time the realm of the female, beauty today sees no boundaries.
 ASOS’ Face & Body (opens in new tab) collection uses bold, vibrant packaging that can proudly sit on the dressing table of whoever wishes to use it.
 Launched in 2018, Canadian skincare brand, Non-gender Specific, offers only one product: the Everything Serum (opens in new tab).
 The conditions for use?
 That you are human.

 But, if we think back to the infamous 2012 launch of BIC for Her, when it comes to packaging equality we still have some way to go.
 Take a pen, one of the most generic genderless products.
 Add some glitter, pink, a “thin barrel to fit a women’s hand”, a handy ‘for her’ label, and hey presto – a pen for women.
-Cue hilarious reactions (opens in new tab)from women all over the world, “it’s good that BIC are finally doing something to aid the plight of women” , “BIC, the great liberator, has released a womanly pen that my gentle baby hands can use without fear” .
+Cue hilarious reactions (opens in new tab)from women all over the world.
 With men predominantly at the global helm of design, the tendency to revert to the pretty and pink strategy remains rife (a privilege we pay, on average, seven per cent more for (opens in new tab)).